metason/SRswift/README.md

 - __pick__: pick objects along their spatial relations
 - __select__: select objects having spatial relations with others
 - __log__: log the current status of the processing pipeline
-- __deduce__: optional setup to specify relation categories to be deduced)
+- __deduce__: optional setup to specify relation categories to be deduced
-- (sort: sort objects by metric attributes)
+- __sort__: sort objects by metric attributes of spatial objects
 - (calc: calculate global variables in fact base)
 - (map: calculate new object attributes)
 - (produce: create new spatial objects relative to relations and add to fact base)